Home » Automobile engg » Types of Car Jacks & Their Uses Explained with Pictures [PDF]

 6. Choose a car jack and jack stand according to the weight of the car.

-As I said above, a car jack is an essential tool that requires when working under a car.
+As I said above, a car jack is an essential tool that is required when working under a car.
 When choosing one, the jack capacity must match the vehicle you are servicing.
 Instructions vary, but you need a jack rated for at least three-quarters of your vehicle’s weight.

 That’s it for now.
 If you have any queries regarding this topic then feel free to ask in the comment section.
 So now, I hope you have liked our look at the “types of car jacks”.
 If you found this article helpful, then share it with your friends.